Overall Purpose of the Role and Working Relationships

 The successful candidate will be educated to university level and is likely to have graduate/postgraduate qualifications in a relevant field.
 In addition, he or she is likely to have:

-Experience of having worked in an international or multicultural environment, with experience in Asia an advantage.
+Experience of having worked in an international environment, with experience in Asia an advantage.

 The successful candidate will be excited about Keystone’s mission and values and share the school’s commitment to bringing together the Chinese, American and international pedagogical traditions.
 Beyond this, the successful candidate is likely to be:

-Innovative and able to see ways of developing the Primary School curriculum in line with Keystone’s mission and values.
+An innovator and visionary, able to see ways of developing the Primary School in line with Keystone’s mission and values.

 A strong proponent of experiential education.